What is Sciris?#

 To cite Sciris, cite the paper:

 Kerr CC, Sanz-Leon P, Abeysuriya RG, Chadderdon GL, Harbuz VS, Saidi P, Quiroga M, Martin-Hughes R, Kelly SL, Cohen JA, Stuart RM, Nachesa AN.
 Sciris: Simplifying scientific software in Python.
-Journal of Open Source Software 2023 (under review).
+Journal of Open Source Software 2023 (in press).

 The citation is also available in BibTeX format.